gregcusack/bgp_smart_contracts/README.md

 ------------------------------------------

 ## Notes/Thoughts
+prefix_validatePrefix(addvertisedIp, advertisedMask, advertisedASN)
+- all we're checking here is that an ASN and IP/subnet are matched together in the contract.
+- we do not check that the advertisement received was actually sent by the ASN.
+    - this would require signing BGP updates/announcements. and adding signature in the BGP payload or something.
+-

 Check
 - who owns this.
     - if ASN<=>IP/mask binding returns 0, then IANA owns it. in that case, caller of this function must be IANA? (let's start here)